aristocratos/bashtop/README.md

 Let me know if you want to contribute with new themes.

+## Upcoming

+Currently rewriting to use python3 [psutil](https://github.com/giampaolo/psutil) for data collection instead of linux specific tools.
+This will add python 3 and psutil as dependencies, but will make bashtop cross platform compatible.

+Please let me know if there is an interest in keeping current version without python dependencies alive.

 ## Compability

 Should work on most modern linux distributions with a truecolor capable terminal.